LSC1759/heart-sleep-monitor/README.md

 # Watches thou heart
-info:
+## info:
-heart going insane during sleep so i cured it (im gonna die)
+## heart going insane during sleep so i cured it (im gonna die)

+---Lazy to do list---

-TODO: Use eufy api to maybe utilize room lights for warning
+* Use eufy api to maybe utilize room lights for warning

-TODO: Add ESP button to remotely stop the code (to prevent earrape)
+* Add ESP button to remotely stop the code (to prevent earrape)

-TODO: ESP leds for indication? why not haha
+* ESP leds for indication? why not haha

+* Flatline and disconnect detection? (what if it doesnt change value for 5 seconds, consider it disconnected? flatline depends on what watch will do when it doesnt detect beating heart)